antlr/antlr4/doc/typescript-target.md

 Let's suppose that your grammar is named, as above, "MyGrammar".
 Let's suppose this parser comprises a rule named "MyStartRule".
 The tool will have generated for you the following files:

-*   MyGrammarLexer.js
+*   MyGrammarLexer.ts
-*   MyGrammarParser.js
+*   MyGrammarParser.ts
-*   MyGrammarListener.js (if you have not activated the -no-listener option)
+*   MyGrammarListener.ts (if you have not activated the -no-listener option)
-*   MyGrammarVisitor.js (if you have activated the -visitor option)
+*   MyGrammarVisitor.ts (if you have activated the -visitor option)

 There is no listener or visitor interface generated, instead the generated listener and visitor class methods are implemented using lambdas.